 The Nishinari neighborhood in Osaka is considered Japan’s largest slum.
-The use of the word “slum” here is misleading.
-It is a testament more to the high quality of life that the Japanese have cultivated since the end of World War II, rather than a true reflection of the level of deprivation and danger in Nishinari.
+However, the word “slum” here is misleading.
+It is a testament more to the high quality of life that the Japanese have cultivated since the end of World War II than a true reflection of the level of deprivation and danger in Nishinari.

-In my time there I had a number of locals tell me the neighborhood was “dangerous.”
-In a search for interpreters to help me, three turned me down when they found out I wanted to explore Nishinari.
-However, some portion of this local myth is based in fact.
+During my time there, several locals told me the neighborhood was “dangerous.”
+When I searched for interpreters to help me, three turned me down when they found out I wanted to explore Nishinari.
+However, some of this local myth is based in fact.

-Over the years different stressors on the neighborhood and on its population
+Over the years, different stressors on the neighborhood and its population

-of mostly day-laborers has caused eruptions of violence.
-In 1992 riots broke out over anger at collusion between the local police and the Yakuza.
+of mainly day laborers have caused eruptions of violence.
+In 1992, riots broke out over anger at collusion between the local police and the Yakuza.
 In 2008, there was trouble again as residents became enraged over police brutality.

 Coming for Work.
 Coming for Food: Two men ascend into the Airin Labor Welfare Center looking for food and work.
 This search is part of a daily routine for many of the residents of Nishinari.